jayroshi/jayroshi/README.md

 ### Hi there 👋

 - 🌱 I’m currently working on the AJNA-project
-- 📚 I’m currently learning with help from others
+- 📚 I’m constantly learning with help from others
 - 🤝 I’m looking to collaborate on my current project
-- 🌐 I’m looking for help with bringing my ideas to life
+- 🌐 I’m interested in bringing my ideas to life with your help
-- 📫 How to reach me: